gb8462/Stacknova/README.md

 **New members:**
 1. Our Handsome friend Barotea!
-2. Our Kind friend Azil!
+2. Our Kind friend Azil! -- (pending)

 Anyway congrats to all of us!, there would be more merge conflict ahead :D